Informationretrieval2016/furnito/README.md

 <h2 id='evaluation'>Evaluation</h2>

-IR provided us various retrieval metrics and by applying different retrieval techniques to Furnito, we are able to denote which model has the best performance.
-Our evaluation strategy includes:
+Information retrieval has several methods to denote the performance of the systems used.
+Using these methods our evaluation strategy includes:

-1. Enough relevant documents.
+1. Have enough relevant documents in both the entire document set and the retrieved documents for the models.
 2. Capture the perceived utility by users.
-3. Completeness and minimum human work.
+3. Completeness and minimal human work.
-4. Resuable test set.
+4. Reusable test set.

-By perform a unbias and fair evaluation, we divided the evaluation task into these small tasks.
+To perform an unbiased evaluation, the evaluation task was divided into smaller tasks.

 1. Choose a diverse set of ranking models, for example, `simple vsm`, `tf-idf_vsm`, `pln_vsm`, `simple_pbm`, `query_likely_pbm`, `bm25`.
-2. Have each model return top-10 documents based on each query.
+2. Have each model return top-10 documents for a query.
 3. Combine all top-10 sets to form a *pool*.
 4. Record relevant result including Precision@10 and excursion time.
 5. Process another query.
-6. Compute MAP score.
+6. Compute MAP score over all completed queries.

 ###Excursion Time